 This course is geared to a formal study of various aspects of the newspaper, such as writing features, human interest stories, news, sports, editorials, and reviews, etc. In addition to the study of the newspaper, students will work on the actual production of the Teaneck High School newspaper.
 Sophomores and juniors are expected to become members of the newspaper staff during their junior or senior year in high school.
 This is an elective course and does not fulfill the English program requirement.
 Students who select this course should have a proficiency in grammar and an interest in writing.
-This elective course is only open to sophomores, juniors and seniors.

-AFRICAN AMERICAN LITERATURE
+COURSE: AFRICAN AMERICAN LITERATURE